Brian Walshe accused of killing and dismembering his wife Ana Walshe, prosecutors say

-Brian Walshe killed and dismembered his wife Ana Walshe and disposed of her body in dumpsters, a prosecutor with the Norfolk district attorney's office said at his arraignment on Wednesday.
+Brian Walshe killed and dismembered his wife Ana Walshe and disposed of her remains in dumpsters because he wanted to end their marriage, a prosecutor with the Norfolk district attorney's office said at his arraignment on Wednesday.

 "Rather than divorce, it is believed that Brian Walshe dismembered Ana Walshe and discarded her body," prosecutor Lynn Beland said.

-In court, Beland laid out some of the evidence that led to that charge, including the discovery of Ana Walshe's belongings and her blood in the garbage.
+In court, Beland laid out some of the evidence that led to the charges, including the discovery of Ana Walshe's belongings and blood in the garbage and Brian Walshe's Google searches about dismemberment and disposing of dead bodies.

 Live updates: Brian Walshe arraigned on murder charge

+According to the prosecutor, surveillance video captured Brian Walshe tossing heavy bags into dumpsters in Abington and in Swampscott and cell phone data showed he visited a dumpster near his mother's home in Swampscott.

-Surveillance video captured a person appearing to be Brian Walshe tossing heavy bags into a dumpster in Abington and in Swampscott, Beland said.
-The bags in Swampscott contained blood stains, cleaning equipment, a hacksaw, a hatchet, boots and a purse worn by Ana Walshe and her Covid-19 vaccination card, the prosecutor said.
-Her and her husband's DNA also were found on human blood in the trash, she said.
+The bags in Abington had been destroyed by the time police located them, Beland said.
+However, the trash bags in Swampscott were discovered in a collection site in Peabody and contained blood stains, cleaning equipment, a hacksaw, a hatchet, boots and a Prada purse carried by Ana Walshe and her Covid-19 vaccination card, the prosecutor said.

+The state crime lab tested some of the bloody items in the bags and found DNA from Ana and Brian Walshe, Beland said.

-Further, in the days after her disappearance, Brian Walshe allegedly made a series of Google searches: "How to dispose of a dead body if you really need to," "dismemberment and how to dispose of a body," "can you be charged with murder without a body," and "can you identify a body with broken teeth," according to the prosecutor.
+Further, in the days after her disappearance, Brian Walshe allegedly made a series of unsavory Google searches, including on his son's iPad: "Ten ways to dispose of a dead body if you really need to," "dismemberment and the best ways to dispose of a body," "can you be charged with murder without a body," and "can you identify a body with broken teeth," according to the prosecutor.

+And on December 27, he had Google searched, "What's the best state to divorce for a man?"

-In court, Brian Walshe shook his head once but did not otherwise react to the gruesome allegations.
+At arraignment, Brian Walshe shook his head once but did not otherwise react to the gruesome allegations.
 He spoke in court to say he acknowledged the charges, and a not guilty plea was entered on his behalf.
+He also has pleaded not guilty to the charge of misleading investigators.

 The judge ordered him held without bail.
 His next court date is February 9.